 The most important advice that we can give to MailChimp users about CSS in HTML email is not to expect CSS to work perfectly.
-Test, test and test some more.
-In general, CSS positioning isn't going to work well.
-Keep things simple, by using CSS for general font-formatting, colors, etc.
+Keep your code simple, and only use CSS for general elements, like font-formatting or colors.

-We recommend that you place your CSS code inline to your content (Note: browser-based email apps also strip out your BODY tag, so any background colors or BODY settings should be handled with a 100% wide TABLE "wrapper" around your email.
-Or we suggest that you take a look at our Automatic CSS-inliner feature.).
+Place your CSS code inline to your content.
+Any background colors or <body> settings should be handled with a 100% wide <table> wrapper around your email.
+Use our automatic CSS-inliner feature for additional help.

 Use inline CSS.

-Referencing CSS files on your server like this is not very reliable:
+Referencing CSS files on your server like the below is not very reliable.

 Add a space in front of CSS lines.

-This can ruin your CSS.
-So, the workaround is to add a space in front of any CSS that begins with a dot, such as:
+This can ruin your CSS, so the workaround is to add a space in front of any CSS that begins with a dot, like we show below.

 This is, of course, only needed if you're not able to place CSS code inline to your content.

 We recommend that you test your CSS thoroughly.
 In general, easy stuff like font styles, sizes, and colors work just fine.
-But some stuff, like DIVs and x,y,z positioning, don't work reliably at all.
+But some stuff, like <div> tags and x,y,z positioning don't work reliably.
 Keep your use of CSS simple, so that if it fails to load properly, people can still read your message.

 |Was this article helpful?||